-My kids are very similar, especially my youngest.
+My kids are very similar, especially Natalie.
 If she sees anything green, she runs for the proverbial hills.
-She will, however, consume liquified greens, so there’s that.
+She will, however, consume liquified greens, so there's that.

 We've actually been having a tough time with Natalie, my youngest, lately.
 She only wants to eat things that are either sweet and/or crunchy, and though I'm all for fruit and toast, I think a dab of protein and veggies here and there will do her well in the long run.
 I know many adhere to the popular 'listen to your body' type of eating, but if I personally did that, I'd be stuffing my face with sweet stuff (albeit, healthy) all day long.
 Not so good.